- Preheat oven to 210°F.

 - Continue whipping on medium speed to very stiff peaks.

-- Bake until the meringue is thoroughly crisp.
+- Place immediately into an oven and bake until meringue is thoroughly crisp.
 This will take about 2 hours.
-However if during baking the meringue starts to lightly brown reduce the oven temperature immediately by 20 degrees.
-Many ovens are reading incorrect.
+However if during baking meringue starts to lightly brown, reduce oven temperature by 20 degrees.
 Once cooled store meringue in an airtight container to prevent it from becoming soggy.

-- Fill with Crème Chantilly and fruit a few hours before serving.
-Sprinkle with powdered sugar.
+- Just before serving, fill with Crème Chantilly and fruit.
+Sprinkle with powdered sugar if desired.
 Store refrigerated.

 - The meringue can be made a couple of days beforehand and stored in an airtight box.